nested-tech/kubernetes-training/README.md

 A service defines a set of pods and a means by which to access them, such as single stable IP address and corresponding DNS name.

 ### Minikube
 A tool that makes it easy to run Kubernetes locally.
 It runs a single-node Kubernetes cluster inside a VM on your laptop.
 Supports the majority of Kubernetes features.
+For more help see the guide [here](https://kubernetes.io/docs/setup/minikube/)